Fires scorch France, Spain; temperature-related deaths soar | Science-Environment

 Emergency officials warned that high temperatures and winds on Sunday and Monday would complicate efforts to stop the fires from spreading further.

 “We have to stay very prudent and very humble, because the day will be very hot.
-We have no favourable weather window.
-The site is very, very hot and very active,” regional fire official Eric Florensan said on Sunday on local radio France-Bleu.
+We have no favourable weather window,” regional fire official Eric Florensan said on Sunday on radio France-Bleu.

-Temperatures are forecast up to 40 degrees Celsius in the area, with Monday expected to be the hottest day in a stretch of extreme July weather.

 Some of the most worrisome blazes in Spain are concentrated in the western regions of Extremadura and Castilla y León.